mcm4iob/ioBroker.pid/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**

+-   (mcm1957) changed: Setting rst state does no longer trigger a recalculation
+-   (mcm1957) changed: State diff now displays error value even if sup is active
+-   (mcm1957) changed: Calculation of I-part has been changed, changing Tn effects future calculations only now

 ### 0.0.3-alpha.0 (2023-04-12)

 -   (mcm1957) new: optionally use folder structure for states